saleor/apps/apps/products-feed/README.md

 3. Expose local environment using tunnel:
    Use tunneling tools like [localtunnel](https://github.com/localtunnel/localtunnel) or [ngrok](https://ngrok.com/).

-4. Install aplication at your dashboard:
+4. Install application at your dashboard:

 If you use Saleor Cloud or your local server is exposed, you can install your app by following this link: